-In addition, the program’s strength is having onsite volunteer faculty members from all parts of the world for 2-weeks quarterly.
-We are grateful to have so many enthusiastic volunteers who have already committed to teach.
-However, given the need for qualified teachers, we will continue to recruit the faculty members who are willing to participate in educating the FPMRS fellows of Ghana.
-If you are interested, please contact firstname.lastname@example.org.
+One of the strengths of the Ghana Project is FIUGA’s provision of onsite volunteer faculty members from all parts of the world for 2-weeks quarterly.
+We are grateful to have had so many enthusiastic volunteers who have already visited Ghana to teach.

 Volunteers & Donors